ashmitan/BuildingDataMLPipelines/README.md

 3. Time Series Analysis
 This project aims at scraping data from FRED website using FRED API and then developing a forecasting model.

+4. E-Commerce Log Monitoring and Visualization using ELK stack This project aims to design end to end analytical pipeline, perform analytics on windows/server logs generated for an e-commerce website, stored in ElasticSearch and visualized in Kibana.